paisan/AC-Aviation/source/GMM/Management_Personnel.rst

 d) Co-ordinate with aircraft, engine and component manufactures to ensure that technical support is currently received.

-e) Review Airworthiness Directives (AD's), Service Bulletins (SB's) or relevant publications and issues incorporation of modification/inspection, as required.
+e) Review Airworthiness Directives (AD’s), Service Bulletins (SB’s) or relevant publications and issue incorporation of modification/inspection, as required.

 f) Advise troubleshooting of aircraft system and equipment to Maintenance Operations or to licensed aircraft maintenance engineer, as necessary.

 g) Advise repetitive defect rectification action and ensure that the rectification is effective.

 h) Functional Check Flight activities;

  - Brief/Debrief Test Flight crewmember.
  - Supervise Test Flight.
  - Report and record result of Test Flight.

-i) Calculate weight and balance figures, subsequent to modification requiring weight or moment changes.
+j) Calculate weight and balance figures, subsequent to modification requiring weight or moment changes.

-j) Prepare Weight and balance Report.
+k) Prepare Weight and balance Report.

-k) Establish maintenance schedule according to maintenance program and ensure that routine maintenance/inspection activities will not disturb aircraft operational requirement.

-l) Compile maintenance/inspection job cards and properly retains them as aircraft maintenance records.

-m) Any additional duties, as may be required by the management.

-n) Report daily status of aircraft and spare parts to the Maintenance Manager, as required.

-o) Assure that all technical publications are correctly updated, sufficient, periodically revised and inform concerned personnel regarding revision highlight and status.

 .. index:: Material & Logistic Officer
 .. _`Material & Logistic Officer`: